b70b70/personal-portfolio-website/README.md

 ## How to use

-To view the refactored website, simply open the index.html file in your preferred web browser.
-You can also used the deployed link: https://b70b70.github.io/personal-portfolio-website/
+To view my portfolio web page , simply open the index.html file in your preferred web browser.
+You can also use the deployed link: https://b70b70.github.io/personal-portfolio-website/

 This portfolio effort was carried out by Faheem Ali